ppy/osu-wiki/wiki/Client/File_formats/osr_(file_format)/en.md

 # .osr (file format)

-**.osr** is a file format containing information about a specific osu! replay.
-In order for it to be able to be opened in-game, the beatmap tied to the file is required to be present in the "Songs" folder.
+**.osr** is a file format containing information about a specific [replay](/wiki/Gameplay/Replay).
+In order for it to be able to be opened in-game, the [beatmap](/wiki/Beatmap) tied to the file is required to be present.

 ## Data Types